CCI-Tools/cate/doc/source/about.rst

 user's file system containing a ``.cate-workspace`` sub-directory, where Cate stores workspace-specific data such as the workspace's workflow.
 The workflow is saved as a JSON file within that sub-directory together with any other files serving as input or output for the workflow.
 Relative file paths used as operation parameters are resolved against the current workspace directory.
-If a workspace is closed all of its in-memory resources are closed and disposed.
+If a workspace is closed, all of its in-memory resources are closed and released.

-The following figure :numref:`_about_workspace_fig` shows the workspace with its contained workflow steps and the associated in-memory resource objects.
+The following figure :numref:`about_workspace_fig` shows the workspace with its contained workflow steps and the associated in-memory resource objects.

 .. _about_workspace_fig: